Category: Connected Capital Blog

 From Revolver Strain to Strategic Flexibility: How Growth Corporates Unlock Liquidity

-PE-backed growth companies face a constant balancing act.
+Growth companies face a constant balancing act.
 On one hand, sponsors demand aggressive expansion; on the other, lenders watch leverage and liquidity closely.
 Too often, CFOs and treasurers are forced to use their revolver for routine working capital needs—when that facility should be reserved for strategic initiatives or true emergencies.

 That’s where alternative capital solutions come in.
 By unlocking liquidity trapped in receivables and payables, finance leaders can take pressure off their revolvers, maintain sponsor confidence, and keep capital available for growth or M&A activity.